informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 calling the `toString` method of the `game`.
 However, as a counterargument, should a binary serialization, rather than a "stringification", also be considered a view?

-[^5]: Though not specified by the Java language, the usual policy is that when a program attempts to write to a file that does not exist, it is created.
-It is specified that if the file already exists, it is overwritten, unless opened in *append* mode.
+[^5]: Though not stated in the Java specification, the usual policy is that when a program attempts to open an output stream to a file that does not exist, it is created (it is stated in the Java specification that if the file already exists, it is overwritten, unless opened in *append* mode).
+However, a `FileNotFoundException` may still be thrown on trying to open an output stream since it is thrown in cases other than the absence of a file with that name, e.g. if the filename cannot be correctly resolved (see the Java documentation).

 <!-- TOC --><a name="load-command"></a>
 ## Loading the game state from file: the `load` command